jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

   self.assertEqual(list(), [])

 the test passes.
-This is how to make an empty list_
+This is how to make an empty :py:class:`list`

 refactor: make it better
 #################################################################################